What is the best way for two active Seniors to travel around Boston city sights for 3 or 4 days? We're 75 years old.

 And finally - consider an adventure outside of the city.
-Several excursions combine transportation and guided tours with plenty of time to relax, such as the Plimouth Plantation living history museum where you'll experience a recreation of the first Pilgrim settlement in Massachusetts or a day trip to Martha's Vineyard where you can explore on your own or choose an optional island tour.
+Several excursions combine transportation and guided tours with plenty of time to relax, such as the Plimouth Plantation living history museum where you'll experience a recreation of the first Pilgrim settlement in Massachusetts and or a day trip to Martha's Vineyard where you can explore on your own or choose an optional island tour.

 If you're visiting during the fall, the New England fall foliage tours by bus gives you fantastic views of autumn colors in the White Mountains of nearby New Hampshire.
 These luxury bus tours are much, much easier and usually cheaper than renting a car and driving.
-Although they typically are all-day tours, they include time for lunch and other breaks, and even at the destinations, you can pace yourself.
+Although they typically last all day, they include time for lunch and other breaks, and even at the destinations, you can pace yourself.

 Combine your sightseeing tours, visits to attractions, and cruises with blocks of time to relax in some of our beautiful parks or perhaps at a sidewalk cafe.
 Visit an art gallery or two, or get tickets for a show in the Theatre District.

 One important tip: wear comfortable walking shoes!
 We do have some streets and walks made from cobble stones which can trip you up if you're wearing platform heels, flip-flops, or any type of shoe without good support!
 If you're coming in the summer, bring a water bottle and, of course, sun screen.

 Also, depending on where you're going, Boston's subway (we call it the "T") can be a convenient way to get around.
 Ride services such as Uber and Lyft can also be a good option.
 In general, though, distances are short here thanks to Boston's compact size, so walking is often the easiest and fastest option.